jpverkamp/blog/content/reviews/books/Hiromu Arakawa/Fullmetal Alchemist/2 - Fullmetal Alchemist, Vol. 2.md

 page_count: 182
 series_index: [2]
 ---
-{{< goodreads book="Fullmetal Alchemist, Vol. 2" >}} sees the introduction of a number of the other National Alchemists, with their ridiculous names
+[[Fullmetal Alchemist, Vol. 2]]() sees the introduction of a number of the other National Alchemists, with their ridiculous names

 ![](/embeds/books/attachments/fullmetal-alchemist-vol-2-x-1.png)